Krithik-sri/Face_Tracker/README.md

 To train the model run each cell in order in `face_detection.ipynb`

-Ps you onlly have to run the augment data cell once and comment it afterwards
+Ps you only have to run the augment data cell once and comment it afterwards

 ## Note
 Delete the .json file in the data and aug_data before doing any of the above steps